thanasisn/SDR_enhancement_LAP/article/article_doc.md

 Kazantzidis (2020).
 In uvspec we used the solar spectrum of Kurucz (1994) in the range $280$ to $2500\,\text{nm}$, the radiative transfer solver "disort" in "pseudospherical" geometry and the "LOWTRAN" gas parameterization.
-The model was run for a range of variables to create a look-up table (LUT) for the estimation of the cloud-free reference irradiance for each individual observation of our dataset.
+The model was run for climatological values of the Angstrom coefficients, water column (WC), SZA and the appropriate seasonal atmospheric profile to create a look-up table (LUT) for the estimation of the cloud-free reference irradiance for each individual observation of our dataset.
 In this context, the model was run for SZAs in the range $10$ -- $90^{\circ}$ with a step of ${0.2}^{\circ}$ and for the atmospheric profiles of the Air Force Geophysics Laboratory (Anderson et al. 1986) midlatitude summer and midlatitude winter, representative of the warm and cold seasons.

 Main factors responsible for the attenuation of the broadband downward solar radiation under cloud free atmospheres are aerosols and water